jech2/D3PIA/README.md

 uv run python pr_mat_to_midi.py --wandb_id {exp_id}
 ```
 By utilizing config files in the checkpoint, you can inference with pretrained checkpoints.
-Note that we uploaded the D3PIA inference samples on whole POP909-valid (polyffusion split) and subjecitve evaluation samples in `./inference_samples` directory.

 ## License
 This project is licensed under [The MIT License](https://opensource.org/licenses/MIT).